nhn/tui.image-editor/apps/toast-ui.react-image-editor/README.md

 ### Event

-[All the events of TOAST UI Image-Editor](https://nhnent.github.io/tui.image-editor/latest/ImageEditor.html#event:addText) are supported in the form of `on[EventName]` props.
+[All the events of TOAST UI Image Editor](https://nhnent.github.io/tui.image-editor/latest/ImageEditor.html#event:addText) are supported in the form of `on[EventName]` props.
 The first letter of each event name should be capitalized.
 For example, for using `mousedown` event you can use `onMousedown` prop like the example below.

 ```js
 class MyComponent extends React.Component {